 - Triad – includes three people in a committed relationship with each other.

-- Quad – includes four persons are in a romantic relationship together.
+- Quad – includes four persons who are in a romantic relationship together.
 Not all partners have to be involved with each other.
 For example, Josh and Jessica may date Bob and Betty.
 Jessica and Betty are bisexual and involved with each other, whereas Josh and Bob are not.
-However, all four of them may participate in a group intercourse.
+However, all four of them may participate in group intercourse.

 - Full Quad – includes four bisexual people who are in a romantic relationship and date everyone within the group.